-After your high risk merchant account is approved, there are still some steps involved for getting set up.
+After approving your high risk merchant, you’ll want to take a few additional steps.
 First, you will receive login credentials from your gateway.
 Here, you can view sales volume, fees, and chargeback.
 If you have chargebacks, you’ll be able to respond to them there.

 There will be an approving bank associated with your account.
 You will want to contact your respective bank who has a portal to view and interact with your account.
-For the sake of longevity keep the communication lines open with the bank and discuss any website adjustments or product changes.
+Next, for the sake of longevity keep the communication lines open with the bank and discuss any website adjustments or product changes.
 If you increase the ticket amount of your products, you may pose a higher risk, contrastingly, increasing in steady sales volume over time lowers your risk.
 Either way, you should set aside invoices and share the information with your bank.

 Chargebacks and High Risk Merchant Accounts

 Merchants who accumulate multiple chargebacks are at risk of losing their payment processor.
 This is why many companies with a higher tendency to have chargebacks, utilize high risk merchant accounts.
 If you’re just starting a company, then the issue of returns or the dreaded chargeback is not the first item on your mind.
 However, after your sales increase, you’ll find the occasional unhappy or deceitful customer who is trying to take advantage of your online store.

-The difference between a chargeback and refund is that a refund goes through the merchant and is approved by a business whereas a chargeback goes through the bank.
+The difference between a chargeback and refund is that a refund goes through the merchant, whereas a chargeback goes through the bank.
 In most cases, a customer makes a chargeback request because they didn’t receive a refund when they asked for one.
 The issue is then up to the bank to resolve.
 They will collect information and figure out whether the chargeback is appropriate.
 The merchant doesn’t have much of a choice in the matter after they have decided to take action